 A Lifelong Engagement

 Once her own daughters were married and settled, Shri Mataji could devote her time and attention to spiritual work.
-She discovered a unique method to help people awaken their inner energy source (known as Kundalini) as well as a meditation technique enabling them to benefit from this energy on a daily basis.
+She developed a unique method to help people awaken their inner energy source (known as Kundalini) as well as a meditation technique enabling them to benefit from this energy on a daily basis.

 Throughout her life, Shri Mataji found herself face to face with a wide range of people from different countries, circumstances, income levels and cultures, and she related to them all with genuine regard.
-Whether discussing matters of state with world leaders or family issues with a taxi driver, Shri Mataji was sensitive to what is essential to human beings, and her concern was always for their benevolence.
+Whether discussing matters of state with world leaders or family issues with a taxi driver, Shri Mataji was sensitive to what is essential to human beings, and her concern was always one of benevolence.

 Explore this Section